aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

    .parquet(output,compression=codec)
 ```

-This could have been changed to write the final output in ORC instead of Parquet.
+The script can be eaily changed to write the final output in ORC files instead of Parquet.
 ```
 codec='zlib'
 df.repartition(*partitionby).write.partitionBy(partitionby).mode("append") \
   .orc(output,compression=codec)
 ```

-Using Python native threads to orchestrate each batch of 4 months.
-Our thread pool has only 1 thread, this could have been made larger to process batches in parallel.
+The script uses Python native threads to orchestrate each batch of 4 months.
+This ensures that we read only enough data in each batch that fits into the memory of the cluster.
+Our Python thread pool has only 1 thread to process one batch at any one time, This could have been made larger to process batches in parallel.
 ```
 futures=[]
 pool = ThreadPoolExecutor(1)